John Elliott Curran

-John Elliott Curran (May 25, 1848 – May 18, 1890) was an American author.
+John Elliott Curran (May 25, 1848 – May 18, 1890) was an American lawyer and writer.
+He published a novel, Miss Frances Merley (1888).

+Early life and education

 Curran, son of John C. and Mary L. Curran, was born in Utica, New York, May 25, 1848.

-Literary career

 He graduated from Yale College in 1870.
 After nearly a year of European travel he pursued the study of law, at first in Utica, and then in the Law School of Columbia College, where he was graduated in May 1873.

+Career

-He practiced his profession for some years in New York City, but finally abandoned it for literary work, which had long interested him.
+Curran practiced law for some years in New York City, but finally abandoned it for literary work, which had long interested him.
 He published one novel, Miss Frances Merley, in 1888, and a number of stories in magazines.
-He also did some newspaper work in New York.
-His residence was in Englewood, New Jersey, where he died on May 18, 1890, at the age of 42, of heart-failure, following a week's illness of pneumonia and pleurisy.
+He also did some newspaper work in New York, and was secretary of the New York Lumber Trade Journal.